-23.17.1.
-General Conduct of Students
+23.14.1 General Conduct of Students

-- A- Students must not indulge in any behavior or conduct that may disturb other candidates or disrupt the smooth progress of an examination. - B- Students are not permitted to smoke in any part of the examination room. - C- Students must obey the instructions of any invigilator and their attention is drawn to the regulations governing admission to and departure from the examination room. - D- Students are not allowed to take into the examination room any unauthorized books, manuscripts, notes, bags, cases, or any means whereby they may improperly obtain assistance in their work.
-All such materials, including handbags, must be placed on a table outside the examination room. - E- Students are not allowed to take into the examination room electronic transmission devices such as mobile phones, pagers, PDAs, or any digital storage media such as flash drives or CD. - F- Students are not allowed to take into the examination hall paper of any sort.
-A Plain sheet of paper (or similar material) shall be provided in the examination hall should any student require it. - G- Students must be at the venue of the examination at least 10 minutes before exam commencement. - H- Before the commencement of the examination, the student must place on the top right hand corner of the desk their ID card for inspection by one of the invigilators. - I- Students must not use any means whatsoever to communicate or obtain, directly or indirectly, assistance in their work, or give or attempt to give, directly or indirectly, assistance to any other candidate. - J- Students are permitted to use only personal non-programmable electronic calculators in an examination provided they are silent in operation and have an independent power supply.
+- A. Students must not indulge in any behavior or conduct that may disturb other candidates or disrupt the smooth progress of an examination. - B. Students are not permitted to smoke in any part of the examination room. - C. Students must obey the instructions of any invigilator and their attention is drawn to the regulations governing admission to and departure from the examination room. - D. Students are not allowed to take into the examination room any unauthorized books, manuscripts, notes, bags, cases, or any means whereby they may improperly obtain assistance in their work.
+All such materials, including handbags, must be placed on a table outside the examination room. - E. Students are not allowed to take into the examination room electronic transmission devices such as mobile phones, pagers, PDAs, or any digital storage media such as flash drives or CD. - F. Students are not allowed to take into the examination hall paper of any sort.
+A plain sheet of paper (or similar material) shall be provided in the examination hall should any student require it.

+- G. Students must be at the venue of the examination at least 10 minutes before exam commencement. - H. Students can be allowed to enter the exam room up to 30-minutes after the start of an exam.
+If a student arrives after 30-minutes, they will not be allowed entrance and will be advised to email the course coordinator and the Department of Student Services & Registration to inform them of the reason for being late. - Before the commencement of the examination, the student must place on the top right hand corner of the desk their ID card for inspection by one of the invigilators. - J. Students must not use any means whatsoever to communicate or obtain, directly or indirectly, assistance in their work, or give or attempt to give, directly or indirectly, assistance to any other candidate. - K. Any suspected breach of the foregoing regulations will be investigated by the College.